cybertron/openstack-virtual-baremetal/doc/source/deploy/quintupleo.rst

               ``"physical_network": "ctlplane"``.

 #.
 The router addresses in the environment are dynamically allocated.
 For
-   convinience these are made available via the ``network_environment_data`` key in the stack output of the quintupleo heat stack.
-To retrive this data run the ``openstack stack show`` command.
+   convenience these are made available via the ``network_environment_data`` key in the stack output of the quintupleo heat stack.
+To retrieve this data run the ``openstack stack show`` command.
 For example::

      $ openstack stack show quintupleo -c outputs -f yaml